The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: Discussion and conclusions

-Among other exotic, but prominent progenitor models, we find accretion-based mechanisms \citep{Waxman17, Katz17, Katz2020, Sridhar21}.
-In particular, the recent model of \citet{Sridhar21} succeed in explaining both the energetics, and the chromaticity behaviour seen in FRB 20180916B \citep{PastorMarazuela21}.
-Estimating a total number of 14 ULXs present in our sample of galaxies, we constrained the average rate of FRB events per ULX to be $\lambda_u < 13$ yr$^{-1}$ at the $95\%$ CL.
-We also provided individual upper limits for each monitored ULX.
+Among other exotic but prominent progenitor models, we find accretion-based mechanisms \citep{Waxman17, Katz17, Katz2020, Sridhar21, Deng21}.
+In particular, the recent model of \citet{Sridhar21} is able to explain both the energetics and the chromaticity behaviour seen in FRB 20180916B \citep{PastorMarazuela21}.
+Estimating the total number of ULXs present in our sample of galaxies to be 14, we have constrained the average rate of FRB events per ULX to $\lambda_u < 13$ yr$^{-1}$ at the $95\%$ CL.
+We have also provided individual upper limits for each monitored ULX.
 These initial estimates show a discrepancy of a few orders of magnitude when compared to the repetition rates of the most active repeaters \citep{Margalit2020}.
-As already pointed by \citet{Sridhar21}, a strongly-magnetised object in the compact pair could be necessary in order to power cosmological FRB luminosities, making these events much rarer and difficult to be detected.
-In conclusion, our limits on the burst rate disfavour both magnetars and ULXs as progenitors of very active repeating sources like FRB 20180916B and FRB 20121102A.
+As already pointed by \citet{Sridhar21}, a strongly magnetised object in the compact pair could be necessary to power cosmological FRB luminosities, making these events much rarer and more difficult to detect.
+In conclusion, our limits on the burst rate disfavour both magnetars and ULXs as progenitors of very active repeating sources such as FRB 20180916B and FRB 20121102A.